 - Potters Chest Mixture and Potters Cough Remover are two traditional herbal cough mixtures that have been around for as long as I can remember.

 - Higher Nature’s Immune Plus – this supplement combines a number of useful immune supporting nutrients including elderberries, vitamin C and zinc.

 Many of us can have a cough or cold in a year, that is normal.
 You may also be interested in my post on homeopathic remedies for colds and flu.
 Hopefully, with lots of self-care and some well-chosen homeopathic remedies for coughs they pass quickly and we feel well again.

 If you find that you are struggling with recurrent coughs, then it can be a good idea to look to support your overall health.
 We would look to find the homeopathic constitutional remedy, which we prescribe as an individually tailored tonic.
 As always, it is about getting well, and then staying well.

 I hope you have found this post on homeopathic remedies for coughs to be helpful.
 If you would like to stay up to date with topical articles and practice news you can sign up to my Chantry Health Newsletter.
-My practice clinics are in West and East Sussex, and also via Skype.
+I see people from East and West Sussex as well as nationally and internationally online.
 If you would like to book a free mini-appointment to see if my approach might suit you, please do contact me.